Denodo Standard for AWS 8.0 Quick Start Guide

-NOTE: A Development instance is included with your paid subscription along with the Solution Manager.
-You only pay for the Virtual DataPort servers running in the Production and Staging environments, as well as for the infrastructure cost applied by AWS for the solution manager and the development instances.
+Note: A development instance is included with your paid subscription along with the Solution Manager.
+You only pay for the Virtual DataPort server running in the Production environment, as well as for the infrastructure cost applied by AWS for the solution manager and the development instances.

 See the Restrictions of Denodo Standard.

 The following diagram provides an overview of the architecture and how the different components are related.

 - Solution Manager server and License Manager server run both in the same instance.

 - Initially, the Solution Manager defines two environments: one development environment and one production environment.
 In both cases with maximum one Virtual DataPort server and one Scheduler server.